Y7 Catch Up Premium

 Schools identify pupils who need extra support from the year 7 catch-up premium to decide the best way to use the funding.This may involve individual tuition, intensive small-group tuition, or buying in external services and materials, such as computer-based learning resources.

-In 2017-18, we expect to receive £2,765 and the funds will be invested in the Accelerated Reader programme for literacy and continuing to provide learning support and to purchase additional numeracy materials as described below:
+In 2018-19, we expect to receive £2,765 and the funds will be invested in the Accelerated Reader programme for literacy and the Accelerated Maths programme for numeracy, as well as continuing to provide learning support and to purchase additional literacy and numeracy materials as described below:

-- Extra sessions of numeracy delivered by TAs.
+- Extra sessions of numeracy delivered by LSAs

 - Extra time in Mathematics curriculum for numeracy.